rdkit/rdkit/Docs/Book/RDKit_Book.rst

 |nts_tb1|

-And then the ligand numberings for the 20 possible permutations for the sample molecule:
+And then the ligand numberings for the 20 possible permutations of the sample molecule:

 ======= === === === === === ========
  Label   A   B   C   D   E   SMILES